obsidianmd/obsidian-developer-docs/en/Styling/Embed fonts and images in your theme.md

 Learn how to include assets, such as fonts and images, in your theme.

 > [!warning] Loading remote content
-> For Obsidian to work offline and to preserve user privacy, themes aren't allowed to load remote content over the network.
+> For Obsidian to work offline and to preserve user privacy, themes [[Developer policies|aren't allowed]] to load remote content over the network.
 For more information, refer to [[Theme guidelines#Keep resources local]]

 ## Use data URLs